fluffninja/life512/README.md

 # Conway's Game of Life in a Bootloader

-This is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) that fits within a 512-byte floppy bootloader.
-It's written in 16-bit x86 assembly, limited to instructions and addressing modes available on the original [Intel 8086](https://en.wikipedia.org/wiki/X86_instruction_listings) \*.
+This is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) that fits within a 512-byte floppy bootloader for the IBM PC.

+As an additional challenge, the implementation is limited to only the instructions and addressing modes available on the orinal [Intel 8086](https://en.wikipedia.org/wiki/X86_instruction_listings).

 ![Screenshot](screenshot.png)

 ## Implementation

+### Limitations of the Original Intel 8086

+Being limited to the instructions and addressing modes of the original 8086 presents some interesting challenges:

+* Can only perform indirect memory access using `bx`, `bp`, `si`, and `di`.
+* Cannot use `shl` or `shr` with an immediate operand greater than `1` (must use `cl` instead).
+* Register operands for numerous instructions, like `mul`, cannot be changed.
+* No `movzx`.
+* No `fs` or `gs` segments.
+* 16-bit registers only.

+The main consequence of this is the need for a lot of register juggling.

 ### Memory Usage

-The world is made up of 256x256 cells that are alive or dead (65,536 in total).
-To eliminate the additional instructions that would be required to perform bitwise operations, each cell's state is stored using one byte.
-Thus it takes 65,536 bytes to store the state of the world, which is an _entire_ 16-bit x86 segment.
-During each simulation step, `DS` points to the current world state and `ES` points to the next world state. `SS` is repurposed as a third data-segment for writing to VRAM.
-The main simulation loop therefore does not make use of the stack, instead performing a lot of register juggling in order to run the simulation and draw to the screen in a single pass.
+The world is made up of 256x256 cells (65,536 in total) that are each either alive or dead.
+To cut down on complexity and instructions (e.g. for bitwise operations), each cell is stored using one byte.
+Thus it takes 65,536 bytes to store the state of the world at one simulation step, which happens to be the size of a 16-bit x86 segment.

+During each simulation step, `ds` points to the current world state and `es` points to the next world state.
+The stack segment, `ss`, is repurposed as a third data-segment for accessing VGA RAM.
+As a result, the main loop cannot make use of the stack, though it nevertheless runs and renders the simulation in a single pass.

-Another advantage to storing each cell's state as a byte, although inefficient memory-wise, is that it allows `CX` to hold the cell's byte offset into the segment while `CL` and `CH` _automatically_ hold the cell's X and Y co-ordinates respectively. `CL` and `CH` can then be incremented and decremented separately, with the resulting lack of carry between the two halves creating the correct wraparound behaviour at the world's edges along the X-axis.
+Although an inefficient use of memory, the storage of each cell's state as a single byte means that a 16-bit general-purpose register can hold the byte offset of a cell while its partial 8-bit registers automatically take the values of that cell's X and Y co-ordinates.
+The partial registers can be operated on separately without a carry from the lower into the upper, thus creating the correct wraparound behaviour at the world's edges.

 ### Random Number Generator